 Anyone who works legally in the US should be paying taxes to the government.
-If you failed to file your taxes and worst owe the Federal and State, you cannot get a passport.
+If you fail to file your taxes and, worst, owe the Federal and State, you cannot get a passport.
 Also, if at some point you borrowed Federal loans to pay for your education and did not repay them back you are likely to be denied getting a passport.
 To remove the denial, you must repay any outstanding balances to the IRS or loan providers by either setting up a payment plan or paying it off.

 Getting a Passport for a Convicted Felon

 Take two passport pictures of yourself in front of a white background.
 The photos should be current, within six months of passport application, clearly show your face, and be about 2 inches in size.
 Take the photos, documents, and application form in person to your nearest passport acceptance agent.

 Gather your official court documents to show you are no longer on probation or parole.
 You may not need to show these documents, but you can save yourself quite a bit of time and aggravation if you need to present them.

 What Happens to a Felon Passport?

-A felon with a valid passport could have it taken away by the courts even if the passport was obtained before the crime was committed.
-If the passport was not confiscated, the Secretary of State could deem it invalid.
+A felon with a valid passport could have it taken away by the courts even if it was obtained before the crime was committed.
+The Secretary of State could deem it invalid if the passport was not confiscated.
 The same will apply if child support is owed, unpaid Federal taxes, or outstanding Federal loans.
 Taking the passport away will discourage a felon from fleeing to a country that does not have extradition laws from the US.

 Getting a U.S. passport is relatively easy for a convicted felon, so long as you do not have an international felony drug conviction.
-However, keep in mind that other countries may not accept your passport according to your status as a convicted felon.
+However, remember that other countries may not accept your passport according to your status as a convicted felon.